DataDog/dd-agent-comp-experiments/README.md

    If using `fx.Module`, the first argument should be the root-relative package path, e.g., `"comp/util/log"`.
    It should have a formulaic doc string like `// Module defines the fx options for this component.`

-Any other exported types relevant to the component should also be included in `component.go`.
-This ensures that the source file itself is a useful reference, in addition to Godoc-generated documentation.

-No other files should have exported items: the only interface to the component is through the component interface.

 Components should not be nested; that is, no component's Go path should be a prefix of another component's Go path.

 ### Implementation